 About the Performing Arts Series

 The mission of the New Mexico Tech Performing Arts Series (NMTPAS) is to present a variety of quality multicultural performances in popular and classical music, theater, dance, family entertainment, and arts outreach activities, that are affordable and appeal to the diverse community of Socorro and our statewide neighbors.

-Each year NMTPAS presents a season of 10-12 performances; four free Presidential Chamber Music Series concerts; and one free concert with the Santa Fe Opera Apprentices.
-NMTPAS coordinates a variety of in-school and community-wide arts education and outreach programs including: Youth Concerts and Arts Workshops for all students grades K-12 in Socorro, Magdalena and the Alamo-Navajo Schools; the National Dance Institute Residency in partnership with Socorro Consolidated Schools; Community Arts Party the first Saturday in February, hands-on arts workshops for all ages at Finley Gym; 4th of July Celebration featuring regional bands, family activities and spectacular fireworks display; and the Missoula Children’s Theatre Summer Residency in partnership with Socorro Consolidated Schools and the City of Socorro.
+Each year NMTPAS presents a season of 10-12 performances and four free Presidential Chamber Music Series concerts.
+NMTPAS coordinates a variety of in-school and community-wide arts education and community engagement programs including: Youth Concerts and Arts Workshops for all students grades K-12 in Socorro, Magdalena and the Alamo-Navajo Schools; the National Dance Institute Residency in partnership with Socorro Consolidated Schools; Community Arts Party the second Saturday in February, hands-on arts workshops for all ages at Finley Gym; 4th of July Celebration featuring regional bands, family activities and spectacular fireworks display; and the Missoula Children’s Theatre Summer Residency in partnership with Socorro Consolidated Schools and the City of Socorro.

-NMTPAS works together with Tech Club Macey, an adult social club based at Macey Center, which hosts social hours before all PAS shows with creative appetizers and spirits, plus special events such as Valentine’s and Night at the Opera Dinners, for a nominal annual membership fee.
-Membership fee includes a free Annual Dinner & Show Gala held in the Fall.
+NMTPAS works together with Tech Club Macey, an adult social club based at Macey Center, which hosts social hours before select PAS shows with creative appetizers and spirits, plus special events--Wine Expo; Canvas & Cocktails--for a reaasonable annual membership fee.
+Membership includes, free social hours; early bird and discounted special events and more.

 NMTPAS collaborates with the City of Socorro and a wide array of campus and County organizations in support of tourism and economic development.
 Socorro is fortunate to have a beautiful and intimate theater, Macey Center, with its elegant lobby gallery and full range of conference and special event services.
 Home to New Mexico Tech, a national leader in science and engineering universities, with a variety of top-notch research entities, including EMRTC, IRIS-PASSCAL, the New Mexico Bureau of Geology, PRRC, Magdalena Ridge Observatory, plus a world-class Golf Course, Mineral Museum, Etscorn Observatory and an excellent Childcare Center.